One of the most ambitious SEO campaigns ever.

 3. Number of pages (Ahrefs)

-4. Traffic per page per month (#2 / #3
+4. Traffic per page per month (#2 / #3)

-Each of the top players in this space generate a very narrow band of 170 to 853 visitors per month per page.
+What you do see is each of the top players in this space generate a very narrow band of 170 to 853 visitors per month per page.

 And this observation has held true for every niche we’ve looked at.